-The goal of the Central Omaha Transit Alternatives Analysis is to identify a safe, efficient, economical, attractive, and integrated transit system that offers convenient, accessible, and affordable mobility within the study area.
+The goal of the Central Omaha Transit Alternatives Analysis is to identify a safe, efficient, affordable, attractive, and connected transit system that offers convenient, accessible, and affordable mobility within the study area.
 The goals are to:

 - Improve mobility within downtown and midtown Omaha.

 - Enhance Omaha’s economic competitiveness and encourage economic development.

 - Maximize the efficiency and effectiveness of local and federal transit investments.